rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-album-cover-art.md

 ## Set Image as Album Cover

-**Note**: This feature works only with rtMedia PRO.
-The plugin can be [purchased from our store](https://rtcamp.com/products/rtmedia-pro/).

 An image can be set as an album cover in BuddyPress profile or group albums, as indicated below.

 To set an image as album cover: